Global CityIntelligence

 Interpretation

 Climate-risk scoring weighs hazard exposure with adaptation capacity.
 Seoul's hazards are real; engineering capacity supports a healthy score.
-Across the indexed cities the climate risk average is 68/100, so Seoul is close to the median for this dimension.
-Data year 2025; last updated 2026-05-05.
+Across the indexed cities the climate risk average is 62/100, so Seoul is 8 points above the median.
+Data year 2025; last updated 2026-05-16.
 Drawn from 3 institutional references.

 Read this module with the main open the seoul city profile and the read the scoring methodology page so single-topic pages do not hide tradeoffs across dimensions.